 College life isn’t all rosy.
 Sure, daily routines, late-night studying, and socializing can be healthy for you.
 However, all these don’t do much for your creativity.

 According to a study from Harvard, our brain is malleable.
 They call it “neuronal plasticity.”
-In simple terms, it means that challenging our brains such as by learning a new language or taking on a new sport, can trigger change or build new connections inside.
+In simple terms, it means that challenging our brains by learning a new language or taking on a new sport, can trigger change or build new connections inside.
 It will ‘rewire’ how we think about certain things and give us a new cognitive capacity.
 Engaging in social engagement, mental stimulation, and physical activities keeps your brain healthy and alert.